Pasta with Peas Smoked Almonds and Dill is a great make-ahead dish for gatherings such as barbecues and picnics.

 It must be the weather.

 In this Pasta with Peas Smoked Almonds and Dill, what really sets off the dish is the sprinkling of chopped smoked almonds.
-The crunch and smoky essence of the almonds, against the sweetness of the peas and the herby mix of dill and green onions makes a diva of a side dish.
-This pasta screams to be the center of attention.
+The crunch and smoky essence of the almonds, against the sweetness of the peas, and the herby mix of dill and green onions, makes a diva of a side dish.
+This Pasta with Peas Smoked Almonds and Dill screams to be the center of attention.
 So much so, that it makes a marvelous vegetarian main course!

 Easy Spring Side Dishes: